Partnership Governance, accounts and annual reports

 - The Board Members shall be entitled to send a representative but they must be authorised to make any decision that the Board Member would have been authorised to make had they attended.

-- The Host Council shall send to every Board Member at least days before a meeting of the Management Board an invite to attend the meeting and an Agenda of business to be discussed
+- The Host Council shall send to every Board Member at least days before a meeting of the Management Board an invitation to attend the meeting and an Agenda of business to be discussed

 - The quorum for meetings of the Management Board shall be 3 with at least one member from each Council